9 Best Gusto Competitors & Alternatives for 2023

 - Includes unlimited pay runs, payroll tax filings, year-end tax reports, new hire reporting, and access to basic hiring, scheduling, and time tracking tools

 *Homebase Payroll is a paid add-on to Homebase’s core scheduling and time tracking platform.
-However, if you subscribe to its starter Basic plan, which is free to use for one location, you can purchase the payroll module.
+However, if you subscribe to its starter Basic plan, which is free to use for one location (with up to 20 employees), you can purchase the payroll module.
 It also has an HR advisory services add-on, which costs $99 monthly.

-Homebase Payroll is a paid add-on to its core HR platform, like Rippling and TriNet Zenefits, but more budget-friendly than these two providers.
-This is mainly because of Homebase’s Basic plan (for its core system) that allows one-location businesses to use its time tracking, scheduling, hiring, and onboarding tools for free—you just need to pay $39 plus $6 per employee monthly for payroll.
+Homebase Payroll is a paid add-on to its core HR platform, such as Rippling and TriNet Zenefits, but more budget-friendly than these two providers.
+This is mainly because of Homebase’s Basic plan (for its core system) that allows one-location businesses to use its time tracking and scheduling tools for free—you just need to pay $39 plus $6 per employee monthly for payroll.
 With TriNet Zenefits, you have to pay per-employee monthly fees for its core platform ($10 per employee) and payroll module ($6 per employee), which can get pricey if you have a large team.

 Despite having a feature-rich payroll plan, Homebase’s HR tools aren’t as robust as Gusto’s.
 It lacks the performance management, employee benefits, and survey tools that Gusto offers.
 It also doesn’t assign dedicated payroll specialists to its clients as Paychex does.
 Plus, it only provides two-day direct deposits to qualified companies (its standard processing timeline is four days), unlike most of the Gusto competitors we reviewed that have this as its standard processing timeline.
 QuickBooks Payroll and Gusto even have same-day options included in their higher tiers.